uniblockchain/docker-obsr/README.md

 + RPS reciever home: **/obsr/rcvshome/**

 ### Notes:
-+ The application runs as the limited user "ahsay" (uid 400)
++ The application runs as the limited user "ahsay" (400:400)
-+ Agents downloads and java-x86 have been removed.
++ Agents downloads and java-x86 have been removed in favor of java-x64.
 + Catalina is started with the 'run' command to prevent daemonizing.
 Likewise, `nohup` has been removed from *startup.sh*
-+ This does not have SSLv3 enabled (default since 6.21.2.0) and therefore will not work with clients lower than 6.21.2.0
++ SSLv2Hello is enabled to provide backwards compatibity for older OBC agents (<= 6.21.0.0)
-+ Weak cipher suites have been removed
++ `docker stop` (SIGTERM) is caught and redirected at `catalina.sh stop` for a safe shutdown